ctm/mb2-doc/src/thanks/mb2.md

 As I added a little bit of sound, here and there, to mb2, I poked around and found various CC0 files to use.
-However, Dave Tall, a fellow Albuquerquean played his trumpet and recorded the game-change fanfare and donated it to mb2.
+However, Dave Tall, a fellow Albuquerquean played his trombone and recorded the game-change fanfare and donated it to mb2.

 ### CC0 creators